notmarkmiranda/notmarkmiranda/README.md

 ### Hi there 👋

+My name is Mark Miranda, my pronouns are he/him.

+I graduated from the [Turing School of Software and Design](https://turing.edu) in 2016.
+I work as a Software Engineer at [Doximity](https://workat.doximity.com/).

 <!--
 **notmarkmiranda/notmarkmiranda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.